josephg/egwalker-paper/reg-text.typ

 == Walking the event graph

 For the sake of clarity we first explain a simplified version of eg-walker that replays the entire event graph, does not discard its CRDT state along the way, and incurs CRDT overhead even for non-concurrent operations.
-In Section TODO we show how to add the optimisation that allows us to replay only parts of the event graph.
+In @clearing we show how to add the optimisation that allows us to replay only parts of the event graph.

 First, we topologically sort the event graph in a way that keeps events on the same branch consecutive as much as possible: for example, in @topological-sort we first visit $e_"A1" ... e_"A4"$, then $e_"B1" ... e_"B4"$; we avoid alternating between branches, such as $e_"A1", e_"B1", e_"A2", e_"B2" ...$, even though that would also be a valid topological sort.
 For this we use a standard textbook algorithm @CLRS2009: do a depth-first traversal, and build up the topologically sorted list in reverse order while returning from the traversal (i.e. after visiting events that happened later).